Fireworks Licensing & Inspection

 Fireworks displays on our nation’s birthday are as American as apple pie, backyard barbecues and parades on Main Street.
 However, safety must always be the primary concern whether at a large public display or a backyard display involving consumer fireworks.

 The Missouri Division of Fire Safety has the duty of enforcing the laws governing:

-- The sale and use of fireworks
+- sale and use of fireworks

 - licensing individuals responsible for public displays

-Another 50 distributors of fireworks are permitted by the division each year.
+An additional 50 distributors of fireworks are permitted by the division each year.
 With proper federal permits, distributors can sell special fireworks for public displays to licensed display operators.

 The division also issues permits to 10 fireworks wholesalers.
-Wholesalers are in the business of making sales of consumer fireworks to any other person engaged in the business of making sales of consumer fireworks at retail within the state of Missouri.
+Wholesalers are in the business of making sales of consumer fireworks to any other person engaged in the business of making sales of consumer fireworks at retail within Missouri.
 Five fireworks manufacturers located in Missouri are also permitted by the division.

 An important aspect of the fireworks enforcement program is the testing and licensing of fireworks display operators and pyrotechnic operators.
 Before obtaining a license, all applicants must attend an approved training class, pass a state examination, and provide documentation of assisting with actual displays.
-The division licenses over 550 display operators for public displays and proximate (indoor) fireworks displays.
+The division licenses more than 550 display operators for public displays and proximate (indoor) fireworks displays.